Best Openbridge Alternative 2026 - Amazon Data for BigQuery

 If you're a large enterprise with dedicated data engineers, already use Openbridge successfully, and primarily sell via Vendor Central (1P), switching may not be worth the migration effort.
 Openbridge's Vendor Central support is more mature than most alternatives.

-Here's a direct comparison of Nova's raw data service Versus Openbridge:
+Here's a direct comparison of Nova's ready-made Amazon data service versus Openbridge's SP-API pipeline integrations:

 | Feature | Nova | Openbridge |